 - when the plans and budgets of the counties shall be tabled in the county assemblies; and

 - the form and manner of consultation between the national government and county governments in the process of preparing plans and budgets.

 In performing this role, Articles 201 and 203 of the Constitution should guide the county assembly.
 They relate to principles of public finance, and equitable share and other finance laws respectively.

 Role of the County Assembly to approve the borrowing by the county government

 A county government should only borrow funds with the county assembly approval.
 These loans include those borrowed from financial institutions like commercial banks.
 The county government can only borrow if the national government guarantees the loan.

-Role of the county assembly in Kenya to approve county development planning
+to approve county development planning

 Every county government should plan for the county.
 The county government should not allocate or spend any funds outside a planning framework.
 The county executive committee should develop the framework with the county assembly approval.